tulip-control/dd/doc.md

 Roughly four kinds of operations suffice to perform most tasks:

-- creating BDDs from formulae
+- creating BDDs from formulas
 - quantification (`forall`, `exist`)
 - substitution (`let`)
 - enumerating models that satisfy a BDD